Divide-By-0/blog/content/posts/nullifier.md

 ## Next steps

 So far, we have the [Gupta-Gurkan nullifier paper proving all the security proofs](https://aayushg.com/thesis.pdf); a [repository](https://github.com/zk-nullifier-sig/zk-nullifier-sig/) with the deterministic signature calculation in Rust (Javascript in progress); all the components of the [Circom circuits](https://github.com/geometryresearch/secp256k1_hash_to_curve/) needed to do hashing to elliptic curves; and a [Metamask snap](https://ethglobal.com/showcase/zk-nullifier-snap-6a9sq) to compute nullifiers.
+We have had one audit on the codebase, and have open PRs open to Taho Wallet and almost-finished work for Ledger.

 The spec is formalized in ERC-7524, and hope it can be used for private voting apps.
 We have already had one audit on the codebase.
 We are actively working on integrations into Taho Wallet, Aztec Noir, and Ledger to start gaining traction.
 We have an open PR into Metamask ([1](https://github.com/MetaMask/eth-json-rpc-middleware/pull/198), [2](https://github.com/MetaMask/api-specs/pull/120), [3](https://github.com/MetaMask/metamask-extension/pull/17482)), and plan to push the nullifier calculation into [burner wallets](https://github.com/austintgriffith/burner-wallet), [Ledger core](https://github.com/LedgerHQ/app-ethereum), and [Metamask core](https://github.com/MetaMask/metamask-extension).
 We also want to try benchmarking the proof in different languages like Halo2 or Nova that might be faster (for instance, by using lookups for SHA-256).
 If you’re interested in helping out or using the scheme for your project, reach out to [@yush_g](https://twitter.com/yush_g/) on Twitter for a grant!
 Thank you to Kobi for coming up with the scheme and coauthoring the paper with me, 0xPARC for brainstorming the scheme with me, Vivek for writing the proofs with me and making helpful suggestions for this post, Richard for contributing a ton of JS code for wallet integrations, Blake and Weijie for doing the circom ZK circuits, Lily Jordan for editing this post, PSE and Andy for helping to arrange an audit this scheme, and all of the teams who looked at and used this for the Nouns private voting contest!